 Dear CAS Society Member:

 Each year, the members of the IEEE Circuits and Systems Society (CASS) elect new Governors to serve the Society starting at the beginning of the following year.
-I am calling on you now to nominate candidates for this year’s Board of Governors elections.
+I am calling on you now to nominate candidates for this year’s Board of Governors (BoG) elections.

 CASS is a professional volunteer-based organization.
-It is essential that we elect energetic and engaged leaders who will organize activities to meet the needs of entire Circuits and Systems community and who will guide our Society into the future.
+It is essential that we elect energetic and engaged leaders who will organize activities to meet the needs of the entire Circuits and Systems community and who will guide our Society into the future.
 As a CASS member, you are in an excellent position to know the strengths of your fellow members and how they can best serve our community.

 Board of Governors

 Five members of the CAS Society will be elected this year by the Society membership at large to serve a three-year term on the Board of Governors.

 The Board of Governors represents the members of the Society and approves the Society’s annual budget, amendments to the Constitution and Bylaws, elects Society Officers and authorizes the expenditure of Society funds.
 Members of the Board of Governors are expected to attend two annual meetings, one in the first-half of the year and one in the second-half of the year.
 Eligibility criteria stated briefly in the CAS Society Bylaws at the end of Article IV, Section 3.1, are: the nominee is an IEEE and Society member in good standing for at least two years and meets all other requirements of the Constitution and the Bylaws.

 Complete Board of Governors' nominations must be received using the process described at the end of the page by 5:00 PM EDT (UTC -4) on 5 July 2021, in order to be considered.

 There are two options for adding nominees to the election slate.
 Nominators should indicate which of the following two options they prefer.